 Windows Phone 7 App Marketplace

-There are minimum hardware specs that manufacturers must meet to run Windows Phone 7, for example, at least 8GB of phone storage, screen size, resolution etc. ensures that it easier to run across a variety of handsets, for app developers it gives them a baseline to work from which should make developing easier and involve less de-bugging.
+There are minimum hardware specs that manufacturers must meet to run Windows Phone 7, for example, at least 8GB of phone storage, screen size, resolution etc. ensure that it easier to run across a variety of handsets, for app developers it gives them a baseline to work from which should make developing easier and involve less debugging.

 Which combined with Visual Basic dev tools, should give the potential for users to have access to more reliable apps available for download in a shorter length of time, so more apps for launch and more to follow shortly afterwards.